-83. A programme using stereoscopical cameras systems or alternative techniques that provide the equivalent precision shall cover 100% of all caging operations, in order to refine the number and weight of the fish.
-This program shall be conducted in accordance with the procedures set out in Annex 9.
+93. A programme using stereoscopic cameras systems or alternative methods that guarantee the same level of precision and accuracy shall cover 100% of all caging operations, in order to refine the number and weight of the fish.
+This programme using stereoscopic cameras shall be conducted in accordance with the procedures set out in Annex 9.
+In case of the use of alternative methods, those methods should be duly analysed by the SCRS, who should present its conclusions regarding their precision and accuracy for endorsement by the Commission during the Annual meeting before an alternative methodology could be considered as valid for the purpose of monitoring the caging operations.

-The results of this programme shall be communicated to the catching CPC, and by the flag State of the farm CPC, to the Regional Observer.
-When these results indicate that the quantities of bluefin tuna being caged differ from the quantities reported caught and transferred, an investigation shall be launched.
-If the investigation is not concluded within 10 working days from the communication of the assessment of the video from the stereoscopical camera or alternative techniques conducted in accordance with the procedures laid down in Annex 9, for a single caging operation or complete assessment of all cagings from a JFO, or if the outcome of the investigation indicates that the number and/or average weight of bluefin tuna is in excess of that declared caught and transferred, the flag CPCs authorities of the catching vessel and or trap shall issue a release order for the excess which must be released in accordance with the procedures laid down in paragraph 72 and Annex 10.
+The farm CPC shall communicate the results of this programme to the catching CPC, and, to the Regional Observer.
+When these results indicate that the quantities of bluefin tuna being caged differ from the quantities reported caught and/or transferred, an investigation shall be launched.
+If the investigation is not concluded within 10 working days from the communication of the assessment of the video from the stereoscopic camera or alternative techniques conducted in accordance with the procedures laid down in Annex 9, for a single caging operation or complete assessment of all caging operations from a JFO, or if the outcome of the investigation indicates that the number and/or average weight of bluefin tuna is in excess of that declared caught and transferred, the CPC's authorities of the catching vessel and or trap shall issue a release order for the excess which must be released in accordance with the procedures laid down in paragraph 82 and Annex 10 and in the presence of enforcement authorities.

 The quantities derived in the programme shall be used to decide if releases are required and the caging declarations and relevant sections of the BCD shall be completed accordingly.
-When a release order has been issued, the farm operator shall request the deployment of a Regional Observer.
+When a release order has been issued, the farm operator shall request the presence of a national enforcement authority and an ICCAT observer to monitor the release.

-The results of this programme shall be submitted by 15 September annually to SCRS by all farming CPCs.
+The results of this programme shall be submitted by 15 September annually to SCRS by all farm CPCs.
 The SCRS should evaluate such procedures and results and report to the Commission by the Annual meeting in accordance with Annex 9.

-- 84. The transfer of live bluefin tuna from one farming cage to another farming cage shall not take place without the authorization and the presence of the farm State control authorities. - 85.
-A difference superior or equal to 10% between the quantities of bluefin tuna reported caught by the vessel/trap and the quantities established by the control camera shall constitute a Potential Non-Compliance of the vessel/trap concerned. - 86.
-The CPC under whose jurisdiction the farm for bluefin tuna is located shall submit within one week of the completion of the caging operation (a caging operation is not complete until a potential investigation and release are also completed) a caging report to the CPC whose flag vessels has fished the tuna and to the ICCAT Secretariat.
-This report shall contain the information referred to in the caging declaration as set out in the Recommendation of ICCAT on Bluefin Tuna Farming [Rec.
-06-07].
+- 94. The transfer of live bluefin tuna from one farming cage to another farming cage shall not take place without the authorization and the presence of the farm CPC control authorities.
+Each transfer shall be recorded to control the number of specimens.
+National enforcement authorities shall monitor those transfers and ensure that each intra farm transfer is recorded in the e-BCD system. - 95.
+A difference superior or equal to 10% between the quantities of bluefin tuna reported caught by the vessel/trap and the quantities established by the control camera at the moment of caging shall constitute a Potential Non-Compliance of the vessel/trap concerned and should therefore be duly investigated.